auhowielau/hu-lab/content/zh/contact/contact.md

 widget = "blank"
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear in. title = "新闻"
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in. title = "联系我们"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.